d-buckner/p2piano/README.md

 ![P2Piano Demo](docs/demo-screenshot.png)

-## ✨ Features
+## Features

-- 🎹 **Multiple Instruments** - Piano, electric bass, acoustic and electric guitar
+- **Multiple Instruments** - Piano, electric bass, acoustic and electric guitar
-- ⚡ **Real-Time Sync** - Advanced audio synchronization keeps everyone in time
+- **Real-Time Sync** - Advanced audio synchronization keeps everyone in time
-- 🎮 **MIDI Support** - Connect your MIDI keyboard for the full experience
+- **MIDI Support** - Connect your MIDI keyboard for the full experience
-- 🌐 **Works Everywhere** - Any modern browser on desktop, tablet, or mobile
+- **Works Everywhere** - Any modern browser on desktop, tablet, or mobile
-- 🔗 **Instant Sharing** - Just share a 5-letter room code to invite others
+- **Instant Sharing** - Just share a 5-letter room code to invite others
-- 🎵 **Visual Feedback** - See notes as they're played by you and collaborators
+- **Visual Feedback** - See notes as they're played by you and collaborators
-- 🚫 **No Registration** - Start playing immediately, no account needed
+- **No Registration** - Start playing immediately, no account needed
-- 📱 **Cross-Platform** - Seamless experience across all devices

-## 🚀 Quick Start Guide
+## Quick Start Guide

 ### For Users